soomtong/dota2handbook/readme.md

 ### Used library in this project

-- react library for view component
+- React library for view component
-- kube library for css
+- Kube library for css
-- jquery, lodash for common util
+- jQuery, Lodash for common util
-- cordova, gulp for mobile package and build project
+- Cordova, Gulp for mobile package and build project

 ### Why this suite

-no need to (router, model mapper), just really need a `view` manipulation solution
+no need to (router, model mapper), just really need a `View` manipulation solution

 - need fast feedback in low performance mobile
 - nice integrated with Webstorm IDE